Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 The Dos and Don’ts of Watering

-• Avoid watering in the evening – Although this often a pleasant activity, evening watering isn’t a good idea as it encourages fungal diseases on plants.
+- Avoid watering in the evening – Although this is often a pleasant activity, evening watering isn’t a good idea as it encourages fungal diseases in plants.
 The water droplets remain on the plants overnight, providing the perfect conditions for the spread of many common fungal diseases, including black spot on roses.

 Other Ways to Reduce Watering Needs

-• Group plants with similar watering requirements together.
-This allows you to only provide the amount of water all of a groups require, rather than the level of watering the most water hungry of the plants require.
+- Group plants with similar watering requirements together.
+This allows you to only provide the amount of water all of a group requires, rather than the level of watering the most water-hungry of the plants require.

 A watering system can mean the difference between your garden thriving or struggling.
 It can also reduce the time you spend bucketing or hosing water onto your plants.